File IQ Installation for AWS EC2

 17. Enable the Join NMC Management checkbox and click Continue.
 The Enter a username and password for Administration of this Filer pane appears.

-19. Click Continue.
-The First Boot Wizard is complete and the File IQ Appliance Management window appears.
+19. Click Continue, the First Boot Wizard is complete, and the File IQ Appliance Management window appears.

 3.1 Joining the File IQ Appliance to Active Directory